General Questions for Guided and Unguided Skiers

 Tips for getting the most out of your Guided Skiing day

 - New terrain opens almost every day after additional avalanche control.
 Many times the freshest snow may be on Thursdays, but over the weekend more terrain typically opens each day so you will usually find the most terrain options on Sunday.
 This means fresh powder is usually available every day of the week regardless of when the last snow fell.

 - Prepare for the high altitude.
 Check with your physician first before taking any medications.
-You can start taking Diamox one day before you arrive for best results (RX.
-We are told that the recommended dose is 125mg twice a day, but check with your doctor) or Ginko Biloba 125 mg twice a day starting 5 days before you get here.
-Viagra also works.
-If you are coming from sea level, skiing a easy partial day before your Silverton day will help with the altitude.
+If you are coming from sea level, skiing an easy partial day before your Silverton day will help with the altitude.

 - Relax!
 There is no mad dash to ski it up as fast as possible like at a regular ski area.
 The nice thing about Silverton is the snow will still be there, so relax and enjoy your day.
 Guided skiing moves at a different pace than at a hectic ski resort with high speed lifts and agro attitudes.
 Most groups ski 4-5 runs a day (8,000-12,000 feet of vert) and are completely worn out.
 But if you want to ski as much vertical feet as humanly possible by skipping lunch, snacks, and bathroom breaks and sprinting instead of hiking, let your guide know and they will try to accommodate you.